banelemasuku270-tech/IT-support-portfolio/README.md

 ---

 #### 📸 Creating a Shared Folder (C: Drive)
-Created a shared folder on the local drive to store and manage organizational files.
+Created a shared folder on the C: drive for file sharing and access control.

 ![Shared Folder](ad-add-group.png)